Skip to content

 Special Purpose Registers

-Special-purpose registers are control and status registers which are used to control the operation of the processor.
+Special-purpose registers are control and status registers that are used to control the operation of the processor.
 These registers are not visible to the user and hence are not considered part of the register set of the machine.
 These can further be classified as follows:

 Control Registers

 Control registers are used to control the processor operations.
 For example program counter (PC) is responsible for instruction sequencing.
 The program counter holds the address of the next instruction to be executed.
 Another example of a control register is the Instruction Register (IR).
-This register holds the instruction which is currently being executed.
+This register holds the instruction that is currently being executed.

 Status Registers

 Most computers have a set of bits called processor status bits, often known as the status register or Program Status Word (PSW).
 The status register has its own special purposes.
 It holds a result indicator for arithmetic and logical operations in different bits.
 These bits are called flags.
-Common flag bits are sign, zero, carry and parity flags.
+Common flag bits are sign, zero, carry, and parity flags.
 Although each status bit has a different and independent function, the instruction set provides instructions for saving and restoring the entire set of processor status bits.

 Computer System Architecture engineering subjects Computer System Architecture